EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-web.md

 ## 3D Structure

-This section displays a 3D structure of the protein, predicted by the [ESM Metagenomics Atlas](https://esmatlas.com/) using the ESMFold model:
+This section displays a 3D structure of the protein, predicted by the [ESM Metagenomics Atlas](https://esmatlas.com/) team using the [ESMFold](https://www.science.org/doi/10.1126/science.ade2574):

 - **3D Structure Visualization**: A graphic representation of the protein structure generated from the amino acid sequence.
 - **More Information**: A link below the visualization directs users to additional details about the [ESM Metagenomics Atlas](https://esmatlas.com/).